Bethany Veney

-Bethany Veney (c.
-1812–1815 – November 16, 1915), born into slavery on a farm near Luray, Virginia as Bethany Johnson, whose autobiography, Aunt Betty's Story: The Narrative of Bethany Veney, A Slave Woman was published in 1889.
-She married twice, first to an enslaved man, Jerry Fickland, with whom she had a daughter, Charlotte.
-He was sold away from her and she was later married to Frank Veney, a free black man.
-She was sold on an auction block to her employer, George J. Adams.
-He brought her to Providence, Rhode Island followed by Worcester, Massachusetts.
-After the Civil War, Veney made four trips to Virginia to move her daughter and her family and 16 additional family members north to New England.
+Bethany Veney (March 19, 1812 – November 16, 1915), was an American writer whose autobiography and slave narrative, Aunt Betty's Story: The Narrative of Bethany Veney, A Slave Woman, was published in 1889.
+Born into slavery on a farm near Luray, Virginia, as Bethany Johnson, married twice, first to an enslaved man, Jerry Fickland, with whom she had a daughter, Charlotte.
+He was sold away from her and she later married Frank Veney, a free black man.
+She was sold on an auction block to her enslaver, George J. Adams, who brought her to Providence, Rhode Island, and later to Worcester, Massachusetts.
+After the American Civil War, Veney made four trips to Virginia to move her daughter and her family and 16 additional family members north to New England.